drashland/website-v2/docs/rhum/v2.x/3_tutorials_(node)/1_introduction/1_add_rhum_as_a_dependency.md

-Tutorials will assume you have the latest version of **Rhum v2.x** pulled down since they will contain `import` or `require` statements using `@drashland/rhum` dd in code blocks like so:
+Tutorials will assume you have the latest version of **Rhum v2.x** pulled down since they will contain `import` or `require` statements using `@drashland/rhum` in code blocks like so:

 ```typescript
 // @Tab Node - TypeScript (ESM)